panaschristou/Raft-Consensus-Algorithm/README.md

 ## Scenario 1: Basic leader election
 1. Start all three nodes
 2. The nodes will automatically elect a leader
 3. Submit values to verify the leader is working.
-After submitting values, you will see that the nodes will interact and if the majority is reached, the value is commited:
+After submitting values, you will see that the nodes will interact and if the majority is reached, the value is committed:
 ```
 python client.py submit "test_value"
 ```